syncfusion-content/fileformat-docs/FileFormat/Presentation/Getting Started.md

 {% highlight vb.net %}
 [VB.NET]

-' Create a new instance of PowerPoint presentation
+' Creates a new instance of PowerPoint presentation

 Dim presentation_1 As IPresentation = Presentation.Create()